haykmovsisyan01/skill_core/README.md

 # Skill Core

 ## This is my portfolio project.
 This project is not for a production, this is supposed to show my skills.
+## In Skill Core you can read various articles and take different courses.

 ## Used libraries